storybookjs/ember/CONTRIBUTING.old.md

 The current manual release sequence is as follows:

 - Generate a changelog and verify the release by hand
-- Push the changelog to master or the release branch
+- Push the changelog to main or the release branch
 - Clean, build and publish the release
 - Cut and paste the changelog to the [GitHub release page](https://github.com/storybookjs/storybook/releases), and mark it as a (pre-) release